joedolson/my-tickets/src/readme.txt

 License: GPLv2 or later
 Text domain: my-tickets
 Stable tag: 1.11.2
-My Tickets is an simple, flexible platform for selling event tickets with WordPress.
+My Tickets is a simple, flexible platform for selling event tickets with WordPress.

 == Description ==

+Sell tickets for events easily!
 My Tickets integrates with <a href="http://wordpress.org/plugins/my-calendar/">My Calendar</a> or can be used for ticket sales on its own.
 Sell tickets for box office pick up, shipping, or accept print-at-home and e-tickets for an easy experience for your ticket holders!

 My Tickets ships with PayPal Standard payments, so you can sell tickets immediately.
 You can also take offline payments, to use My Tickets as a reservation tool.